About

 MANJI [mahn-jee] · n.
 Charms and symbols of luck, divinity, and spirituality — often used by Jains and Buddhists of ancient Persia, India, China, and Japan.

-The concept draws inspiration from ancient Chinese metaphysical beliefs rooted in energy and elemental principles.
-For instance, Taoist cosmology and feng shui utilize energy maps called baguas to focus on and enhance eight essential areas of life: family, prosperity, reputation, relationships, creativity, career, spirituality, and health.
+The concept is inspired by ancient Chinese metaphysics, including Taoist cosmology and feng shui, which use baguas — energy maps — to enhance eight areas of life: family, prosperity, reputation, relationships, creativity, career, spirituality, and health.